cilium/cilium/Documentation/installation/cni-chaining-aws-cni.rst

         --policy-arn arn:aws:iam::aws:policy/AmazonEKSVPCResourceController \
         --role-name "${EKS_CLUSTER_ROLE_NAME}"

-Then, and as mentioned above, make sure that the version of the AWS VPC CNI plugin running in the cluster is up-to-date:
+Then, as mentioned above, make sure that the version of the AWS VPC CNI plugin running in the cluster is up-to-date:

 .. code-block:: shell-session